The tour starts and ends outside Visit Belfast Tourist Office (opposite the City Hall),

-Explore the world of Game of Thrones on the Stones & Thrones - Game of Thrones Tour.
-Be transported to the real Westeros on this multi-stop bus tour.
+Explore the world of Game of Thrones on the Stones & Thrones – Game of Thrones Tour.
+Be transported to the real Westeros on this awesome bus tour.

 Carnlough – This small seaside village plays a big part in the story of Arya Stark.
 It is here that she is stabbed multiple times by the Waif.
 Then, after fleeing by jumping off a bridge, pulls herself out of the water.